 Drop your ballot off at the county auditor’s office any time BEFORE Election Day.
 Some county auditors have drop boxes you can use.
 If you still have your absentee ballot on Election Day, do not simply drop it off.
 Instead, you must trade it in for a regular ballot at the auditor’s office or your polling place.
 Most absentee ballots must be returned either by the voter, or by someone living in the voter’s household or an immediate family.
 However, there are exceptions for people in hospitals or health care facilities, and for people with certain disabilities.
 Your ballot should include more details for returning it.
 Contact your county auditor with any questions.

 Want to make sure your ballot was received?
 Call or remail your county auditor or track it online.

 What if I make a mistake on my absentee ballot?

 - Do not try to erase or scratch out your answers.
 Instead, request a replacement ballot.

-- If you are concerned about meeting a voting deadline, call your county auditor’s office.
+- If you’re concerned about any voting deadlines, call or email your county auditor.

 - You can also take your ballot to the polls on Election Day and turn it into the poll workers and tell them what the problem is.
 They’ll then take the problem ballot so it is not counted and you can vote in a voting booth instead.
 Bring your ID with you.